ravin-ai/chrome-logs-extension/README.md

 4. Turn on 'Developer mode'
 5. Click 'Load unpacked'
 6. Select the extension directory
 7. And Walla...
-You good to go
+You are good to go

 USAGE:
 1. On AWS 'Log Groups' or 'Log Insight'